The Widlife Habitat Garden

 Garden demonstrates the importance of these interdependent relationships before valuable habitat was lost

 by population growth, pesticides and pollution.

 birdhouses. birdbaths and fruit-bearing and nectar-rich plants throughout

 the Garden to encourage wildlife to nest,

-For a list of habitat plants and their blooming season, click here.
+List of habitat plants and their blooming season.